 The procedure for configuring a foreign JNDI provider for a partition is the same as configuring one for a domain, with the following exceptions:

 Set the scope of the foreign JNDI provider to a resource group in the partition.

-If the foreign JNDI provider exists in a partition on another machine, then set the provider URL as if it were a common remote client.
+If the foreign JNDI provider exists in a partition on another machine, set the provider URL like a common remote client.
 For example, for the t3 protocol,

 To complete the foreign JDNI provider configuration, create one or more foreign JNDI links to associate local JNDI names with JNDI names on remote nodes.

 Example 17-1 shows how to use WLST to create a foreign JNDI provider and configure the username, password, provider URL and InitialContextFactory for the provider.
 It also shows how to create a foreign JNDI link for the provider.

 # connect to the Administration Server connect('adminusername','adminpassword','t3://hostname:port') # start an edit session edit() startEdit() # change to the appropriate resource group directory for the partition for which # you are creating the foreign JNDI provider. cd('/Partitions/partition_name/ResourceGroups/resource_group_name') cmo.createForeignJNDIProvider('provider_name') cd('ForeignJNDIProviders/provider_name') set('Password', 'password') cmo.setUser('username') cmo.setProviderURL('t3://hostname:port') cmo.setInitialContextFactory('initialContextFactory') # create a foreign JNDI link and configure it cmo.createForeignJNDILink('link_name') cd('ForeignJNDILinks/link_name') cmo.setLocalJNDIName('local_JNDI_name') cmo.setRemoteJNDIName('remote_JNDI_name') save() activate()

 See the following sections and documentation for additional information: